 The information provided by the applicant in those sections is reasonable and credible and adequately demonstrates that any enhanced competition in the service area will have a positive impact on cost-effectiveness, quality and access to the proposed services.
-This determination is based on the information in the application and the following analysis:
+The application is conforming to this criterion.